Published on Wednesday 16, September 2020

 While changes to the internal policies of Fines Victoria during COVID-19 have reflected some of our collective recommendations, including a temporary suspension of enforcement measures and the exercise of greater discretion with regards to special circumstances applications, more change is needed.

 A critical spotlight now also needs to be shone on the imposition of COVID-19 specific fines for purported breaches of the Chief Health Officer directions, and the process of review.
-Our client experiences suggest that police are adopting an unnecessarily punitive approach, fining people for activities that are not deliberate, blatant and obvous breaches, such as sitting on a park bench after taking a walk, or taking a photo whilst on the way to the supermarket, and refusing to give poeple an adequate opportunity to explain their individual circumstances, particularly those for whom English is not their first language.
-To date, despite assurances from the Chief Commissioner of Police that 'common-sense' would be used when reviewing fines, we are yet to see any fines withdrawn.
+Our client experiences suggest that during the lockdowns in 2020, police adopted an unnecessarily punitive approach, fining people for activities that are not deliberate, blatant and obvious breaches.
+Activities for which people were fined included sitting on a park bench after taking a walk, or taking a photo on the way to the supermarket.
+Police also refused to give people an adequate opportunity to explain their individual circumstances, particularly those for whom English is not their first language.
+Despite assurances from the Chief Commissioner of Police that 'common-sense' would be used when reviewing fines, the review process for people unfairly fined has been found to be inadequate.
 You can read more about our COVID-19 fines advocacy in our media engagement here.

-We will continue to ensure the voices of our clients and community are heard while we advocate for sensible and practical changes to make our fines system fairer for everyone.
+We will continue to ensure the voices of our clients and community are heard while we advocate for sensible and practical changes to make our fine system fairer for everyone.